 We decided to grab a drink and enjoy the views; after all, there was no rush.

-It looks quiet from the outside but inside was jam-packed with people.
+It looks quiet from the outside, but the inside is jam-packed with people.

-This included a bottle of wine, starters with some huge amounts of prawns and fish.
+This included a bottle of wine and starters with some huge amounts of prawns and fish.

 Walking trails in SW Portugal

 Depending on the time of year you are doing the road trip, you will probably see a lot of hikers.

 We will probably give this a go next year, as it looks just fantastic!

 Rota Vicentina is a network of walking trails in SW Portugal.

 So if you are big into walks and hiking, you can literally walk this entire route on foot!
 No better way to see it.

 Comprising the Historical Way, the Fishermen’s Trail and several Circular Routes totals 450 km to walk between the city of Santiago do Cacém and Cape St. Vincent, the south-westernmost point in Europe.